rcl-ssl/docs/subscription/refund.md

 # No Refunds

-All subscription payments are final for all the soctware applications and services provide by  Ray Consulting Limited and RCL Global LLC, which include:
+All subscription payments are final for all the software applications and services provide by  Ray Consulting Limited and RCL Global LLC, which include:

 - RCL SSL Portal
 - RCL SSL HTTP AutoRenew